pkavran/selmah.1/README.md

 - **2D and 3D Solvers**:
   - Semi-implicit Continuous Galerkin Spectral Element solver for incompressible flows
+  - Explicit Discontinuos Galerkin Spectral Element solver for Maxwell-equations
+  - Explicit Discontinuos Galerkin Spectral Element solver for Euler-equations, chock-capturing by artificial viscosity
   - Explicit and semi-implicit Continuous and Discontinuous Galerkin Spectral Element solver for MHD flows
-  - Explicit Discontinuos Galerkin Spectral Element solver for Maxwell-equations

 - **Parallel and Distributed Computing**:
   - Parallelized using MPI and PETSc
   - Domain decomposition based on Metis for problem partitioning